 The day care setting's provision for the welfare, care and protection of service users was reviewed.
 The organisation's policy and procedures reflected information contained within the Department of Health's (DoH) regional policy 'Adult Safeguarding Prevention and Protection in Partnership' July 2015 and clearly outlined the procedure for staff in reporting concerns.
 The organisation had an identified Adult Safeguarding Champion (ASC).
+An adult safeguarding champion position report had been completed for the day care setting.

-Discussions with the day care worker demonstrated that they were knowledgeable in matters relating to adult safeguarding, the role of the ASC and the process for reporting adult safeguarding concerns.
+Discussions with the manager demonstrated that they were knowledgeable in matters relating to adult safeguarding, the role of the ASC and the process for reporting adult safeguarding concerns.

 It was confirmed that care staff were required to complete adult safeguarding training during their induction programme and regular updates thereafter.
-However, it was identified from discussions with the day care worker that transport staff had not completed safeguarding training.
-An area for improvement was made in this regard.

-Discussion with the day care worker established that there had not been any suspected, alleged or actual incidents of abuse since the previous care inspection.
-The day care worker and staff further confirmed that there was a clear pathway for staff to follow in regard to referring any safeguarding concerns to appropriate professionals and established that they were aware of their roles and responsibilities in relation to reporting adult safeguarding concerns and maintaining safeguarding records.
+Discussion with the manager established that there had not been any suspected, alleged or actual incidents of abuse since the previous care inspection.
+The manager and staff further confirmed that there was a clear pathway for staff to follow in regard to referring any safeguarding concerns to appropriate professionals and established that they were aware of their roles and responsibilities in relation to reporting adult safeguarding concerns and maintaining safeguarding records.